ifandelse/Knockout.js-External-Template-Engine/README.md

 # Build Dependencies
 This project uses [anvil.js](http://appendTo.github.com/anvil.js) for it's build/combine/minify/etc.  To use anvil, you will need Node.js and npm.
-Two build outputs are produced in this project:
+Three build outputs are produced in this project:

-* The default build creates the koExternalTemplateEngine.js & koExternalTemplateEngine.min.js files.
+1) The default build creates the koExternalTemplateEngine.js & koExternalTemplateEngine.min.js files.
 Using either of these files will require you to include TrafficCop and infuser as separate script includes in your page.
-* The "combined" build creates koExternalTemplateEngine_all.js & koExternalTemplateEngine_all.min.js - which includes TrafficCop and infuser as part of the output.
+2) The "combined" build creates koExternalTemplateEngine_all.js & koExternalTemplateEngine_all.min.js - which includes TrafficCop and infuser as part of the output.
+3) The "amd" build creates an amd-style module of just the koExternalTemplateEngine.js file - creating koExternalTemplateEngine-amd.js & koExternalTemplateEngine-amd.min.js.

 To run the build from the command line you do the following (at the project root): `anvil -b`